 If you haven’t gotten your tickets to any of these said events, particularly Feast Portland you need to jump on them!
-We’re excited out here to have the first of a long-awaited food and drink festival kicking off on September 21st.
+We’re excited for this to kick off on September 17th.
 Celebrity chefs and food personalities from around the country are descending upon our city to compete, lecture and give demonstrations on the newest thinking and trends in food and cooking.
 Here’s the website for schedules and tickets.

 To me, nothing says end of summer more than fresh tomatoes.
 We had them bountifully available in upstate NY, but it’s been harder to grow them in Oregon (at least for me) the last couple of summers because our seasons have been shorter.
 Last summer we had a few cherry tomatoes but this year I thought we’d try to grow a San Marzano variety to jar marinara sauce.

 A few of them are starting to peak which gave me a hankering for bruschetta.

 Bryce was at the neighbor’s house watching a movie and with Ben away in NYC it was a simple, light dinner for one which also involved Annie Hall, poetically set in the fall in NYC.
 Every time I watch this movie it’s as if I can simultaneously smell the air and feel the energy of a NY September.
 Come on, take a walk down memory lane with me.
 Thanks Woody.